-Gladiolus is part of the most beautiful bulb flowers.
+Gladiolus is among the most beautiful bulb flowers of all.

 Name – Gladiolus